What is the Masters snooker prize money?

 Thursday 11 January

-- 1pm: QF3 - O’Sullivan or Ding v Robertson or Hawkins – BBC Two, Eurosport and Discovery+
+- 1pm: QF3 - Ronnie O’Sullivan v Barry Hawkins – BBC Two, Eurosport and Discovery+

 - 7pm: QF4 - Jack Lisowski v Shaun Murphy – BBC Four, Eurosport and Discovery+